microsoft/sqldev/_includes/partials/ruby/columnstoreunix.md

 Performance improvement with columnstore index: 71x!
 ```

-> Congrats you just made your Ruby app faster using Columnstore Indexes!
+> Congratulations!
+You just made your Ruby app faster using Columnstore Indexes!